mpcq-network/mpcq-json-rpc-relay/tools/waffle-example/README.md

 ```

  - `OPERATOR_PRIVATE_KEY` is your account ECDSA hex-encoded private key.
  - `RELAY_ENDPOINT` is a path to your JSON RPC Api. `https://testnet.hashio.io/api` for testnet.
-Remember to start your Hedera local node if you want to use the http://localhost:7546 endpoint.
+Remember to start your MPCQ local node if you want to use the http://localhost:7546 endpoint.

 ## Setup & Install